A national demolition and environmental services contractor generating approximately $100M in annual revenue, operating across:

 However:

-Leadership wanted to create a structured workflow:
+Leadership wanted to create a structured workflow where:

-The VP of Construction and program leadership recognized a larger opportunity:
+The VP of Construction and program leadership recognized a larger opportunity: estimating, procurement, field execution, and finance needed to work from the same jobsite record.

 They needed a tool where: